NathanDuran/CAMS-Dialogue-Annotation/schema.md

 ### acceptSuggest

-Communicative function of a dialogue act by which the sender, S, commits himself to perform an action that was suggested to him, possibly with certain restrictions or conditions concerning manner or frequency of performance.
+Communicative function of a dialogue act by which the sender, S, commits them self to perform an action that was suggested to them.

-**Example:** “Let’s do that”
+**Example:** “Let’s do that.”

 ### declineSuggest

-Communicative function of a dialogue act by which the sender, S, indicates that he will not perform an action that was suggested to him, possibly depending on certain conditions that he makes explicit.
+Communicative function of a dialogue act by which the sender, S, indicates that they will not perform an action that was suggested.

-**Example:** “I don’t think so”
+**Example:** “I don’t think so.”

 Directive Functions
 -------------------